Most Colourful Street in Chennai – TN India

 She was working hard and never saw me taking this picture.

 Don’t you just love that great wall painting?

-There are ofcourse so many more of these kind of streets… I found this one on my walk and couldn’t stop making pictures 🙂
+There are ofcourse so many more of these kind of colourful streets in Chennai … I found this one on my walk and couldn’t stop making pictures 🙂

 It is a poor part of the town..
 I must say that how more money there is….the less colour there will be… The more they tend to get things inside the house and the house is not painted that colourful and the daily activities are inside the house…not for us to see anymore..

 So if you want to see the ‘real’ India…take those small streets….do walk in them and enjoy the many colours!!

 Want to see more about my adventures around India?

 Sunrise at the Taj Mahal – Agra, India